 The classic way to serve Pho is with:

-- thinly sliced raw beef that cooks to a perfect medium rare when the hot broth is ladled over
+thinly sliced raw beef that cooks to a perfect medium rare when the hot broth is ladled over – see below for more information;

 Typically, the bowls come out with just noodles, beef and broth, then everything else is served on the side.

 I like to use beef tenderloin for the raw beef slices.
-You only need about 30 g / 1 oz per serving so a bit goes a long way!
+While that’s a premium cut that is a bit costly, you only need about 30g / 1 oz per serving so a bit goes a long way!

-TIP: To thinly slice the beef, just partly freeze the beef – makes it so much easier.
+TIP: To thinly slice the beef, just partly freeze the beef then slice.
+Makes it so much easier to thin super finely!

 ↓↓↓The beef is pink because pouring the broth over raw beef slices cooks it to medium rare, which is how it’s traditionally served and how I love it.